slowernews/wisdom-tldr/README.md

 Essentialism: The Disciplined Pursuit of Less
 -->

-Decide at being independent.
+Decide for being independent.

+> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

 > *'My independence is my legacy.' -- Bagão Felix*

-> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*